Sleep paralysis has no cure.

 calling it out

 The advice?
 Sleep more.
 Change position.
 See a specialist.
+None of it told you what your own episodes were doing.

 "Get 7 to 8 hours of sleep nightly."
 It be easier if I wasn't being woken up in the middle of the night with sleep paralysis.